retaildevcrews/istio/README.md

 ```

-- The `HPA` will scale back to one pod in ~2 minutes
+- The `HPA` will scale back to one pod in a few minutes

 ## Request Flow